 Research Topic and Proposal

-A research topic and a 1,500-word research proposal are required upon application.
+A research topic and a 3,000-word research proposal is required upon application.
 You are free to propose any topic in the fields of communication or information studies.
 However, as the programme requires that the student work closely with the supervisor, the student should ensure that his or her field of research is aligned with the interests of the potential supervisor.
 You may visit the School’s faculty profiles to find out about the faculty professors’ publications and research interests.
 Students are encouraged to approach individual faculty professors to discuss their research topic and possible supervision.